 So, you have decided you want to translate your content into Spanish.
 But a Spanish translation, as with many other languages that are spoken in different countries and regions, can be a very different thing depending on what your needs are.

 This is a language that has around 400 million native speakers.
 All these Hispanophones can sound really different, while written language is more uniform throughout the regions.

 And so we have this hypothetical thing called “Universal Spanish” or “Neutral Spanish”.
 That’s fair, we all share the same core vocabulary, the same grammar and spelling rules (for the most part) so there is common ground for a universal language.
 If you want to start breaking it down, you can go:

-- Latin-American Spanish, which encompases almost 20 different countries, each of them with its own dialects.
+Latin-American Spanish, which encompasses almost 20 different countries, each of them with its own dialects.
 And to make things more complex, linguistic borders don’t always coincide with geographical borders.